zsh-users/zsh-autosuggestions/README.md

 ### Disabling suggestion for large buffers

 Set `ZSH_AUTOSUGGEST_BUFFER_MAX_SIZE` to an integer value to disable autosuggestion for large buffers.
 The default is unset, which means that autosuggestion will be tried for any buffer size.
 Recommended value is 20.
-This can be useful when pasting large amount of text in the terminal, to avoid triggering autosuggestion for too long strings.
+This can be useful when pasting large amount of text in the terminal, to avoid triggering autosuggestion for strings that are too long.

 ### Enable Asynchronous Mode